-US BSL CLOs: Weekly Arbitrage Metrics and AAA Spreads
+US BSL CLOs: Weekly Arbitrage Metrics

 Last week experienced a marked widening in both asset and CLO liability spreads.
 However, as of 14 March, the arbitrage remained largely stable week on week, with asset spreads (4-week average) and CLO WACC increasing in tandem by approximately 5 bps.